vbookshelf/Offline-MedAi-Console/README.md

 - The Mandarin Chinese voice is not reliable.
 It does not work sometimes.
 - The functionality to mute the audio (while the AI is speaking) can sometimes be unstable.
 - Whisper is an LLM and it can hallucinate.
 It sometimes generates random text like "Thank you for watching!".
 This text then gets converted in to speech.
+- Ollama automatically downloads application updates and there is no supported way to disable this.
+Ollama's built-in "Airplane Mode" setting does not prevent this — it only disables Turbo mode and web search features.
+For users with limited mobile data or metered connections, these background updates can consume data unexpectedly and without warning.

 <br>